bradbann/kermitweb/source/doc/webui/install.markdown

 {% endcodeblock %}

-Run the kermit `syncdb` and `loaddata` operations to recreate all tables and add some default data.
+Run the kermit `setup.sh` script to recreate all tables and add some default data.

-This command must be run in the kermit web source folder.

 {% codeblock lang:sh %}
-cd /usr/share/kermit-webui/webui
-python26 manage.py syncdb --noinput || python manage.py syncdb --noinput
-python26 manage.py loaddata basedata || python manage.py loaddata basedata
-python26 manage.py loaddata widget || python manage.py loaddata widget
+/usr/share/kermit-webui/setup.sh
 {% endcodeblock %}

-Call the binary `python26` on el5 or just `python` on distributions with a native python 2.6+.

 You should now have all tables and data created in your Kermit PostgreSQL database.